Kicksecure/privleap/README.md

 The recommended way to run privleap's regression tests is with autopkgtest.
 You will need a Debian 12 machine to build the privleap package and run the tests.
+Note that running the tests directly on a VM or bare metal hardware is not supported, as the test results may vary depending on the environment the tests are run in. autopkgtest ensures a consistent environment to prevent this from being a problem.

 * Install `mmdebstrap`, `debhelper`, `python3`, and `autopkgtest` on your machine.